 Neurodivergent Brain-Body Clinic

-The Neurodivergent Brain-Body Research Clinic takes place within our neurodivergent clinical service to provide and evaluate evidence-informed targeted interventions to improve both physical and mental health for neurodivergent people in Sussex.
+The Neurodivergent Brain-Body Research Clinic runs within our neurodivergent clinical service to provide and evaluate evidence-informed targeted interventions to improve both physical and mental health for neurodivergent people in Sussex.

 The research is conducted by clinic leads and their collaborators: Dr Jessica Eccles, Professor Hugo Critchley and Rebecca Simmons.